Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Property damage.
-Cover damage to other tools and equipment you use on track day.
+Covers damage to other tools and equipment you use on track day.

 - Theft.
-Prepare ahead of time in case your bike is stolen.
+Prepares you in case your bike is stolen.
 Standard insurers may cover racing bikes for comprehensive-only policies.

 - Towing and cleanup.
-Certain specialty insurers offer towing services if your bike is out of commission and needs repairs.
-They may include debris cleanup as a free benefit or an add-on.
+Specialty insurers may offer towing services if your bike is out of commission, including debris cleanup as a free benefit or add-on.

 What to watch out for